 |

-Step 2: Pour about ½ cup of water onto the wine to saturate it, then repeat blotting with a clean cloth to absorb the water and wine.
+Step 2: Pour about ½ cup water on the spot to dilute it, then blot again with a clean cloth.

-Step 3: Mix one part water to three parts baking soda to form a thick, white paste.
+Step 3: Mix one part water to three parts baking soda into a thick paste.

 - Blot the stain with a clean cloth.

-- Sprinkle salt on top of the club soda to prevent the stain from setting.
+- Sprinkle salt on top to keep it from setting.

-Step 2: If the stain is still wet, apply salt generously over the wine and allow the salt to absorb it.
+Step 2: If it’s still wet, cover generously with salt to absorb the wine.

-Step 4: Another option for clothing stains is to pre-treat the stains with OxiClean and let it sit for 30-45 minutes, then machine wash in cold water.
+Step 4: For clothing, pretreat with OxiClean for 30-45 minutes, then machine wash in cold water.

 Step 1: Make a paste of two parts baking soda to one part hydrogen peroxide.

-Step 5: For really tough stains, make more paste and reapply, repeating steps 2-4.
+Step 5: For tough stains, reapply and repeat.

 Question |